 Vermont's long-term liabilities ratio exceeds state medians, and the state's long-term liabilities consist mostly of unfunded pension and OPEB liabilities.
-Despite being higher than those of most states, Vermont's liabilities ratio is well below the ratio of the most heavily burdened states.
-As a US state, Vermont has broad flexibility to adjust its finances in response to operating challenges and the recently enacted pension and OPEB legislation could bring those liabilities down in coming years.
+As a US state, Vermont has broad flexibility to adjust its finances in response to operating challenges and recently enacted pension and OPEB legislation could bring those liabilities down in coming years.

-Overview of Vermont's debt and bond ratings As of fiscal year end 2022
+Overview of Vermont's debt and bond ratings As of fiscal year end 2023